What to Expect in Menopause

 How do I get rid of this midline bulge that I didn't seem to have before menopause?
 I seem to be gaining weight since menopause and it all seems to be settling in my midsection.
 How could I have gained another 5 pounds?
 I haven't been eating any differently.
 This isn't fair!

-It is unclear whether the hormonal changes of menopause may make you more likely to gain weight around your abdomen rather than your hips and thighs.
-Certainly hormonal changes alone don't necessarily cause the weight gain seen around menopause.
+The hormonal changes of menopause may make you more likely to gain weight around your abdomen rather than your hips and thighs.
+However,hormonal changes alone don't necessarily cause the weight gain seen during and after menopause.
 Weight gain in midlife occurs irrespective of the timing of menopause and hormone replacement therapy is not associated with weight gain or weight loss in well-controlled randomized studies.
 In midlife we tend to be less active in our everyday life and exercise less than we did earlier.
 In addition, muscle mass naturally decreases with age.
 If you don't do anything to replace this muscle, your body will burn fewer calories.
 If you continue to eat as usual, you will gain weight.
 Whether your weight gain is linked to menopause itself, or aging and lifestyle, is less important than understanding that it can be prevented with proper exercise, diet, and lifestyle modifications.

 Currently, more Americans are overweight than normal weight.
 What is overweight?
 As a rule, a woman who is 5 feet tall should weigh 100 pounds.
 You can then add 5 pounds for every inch above 5 feet, plus or minus 10 percent.
 If you’re not sure, your doctor can refer to a chart that indicates a normal range of weight.
 If you are more than 20 % overweight, he may even use that hideous term, obese.
 Weight gain occurs when you consume more energy (as food) than you burn.
 Weight problems can result from certain medical conditions (such as hypothyroidism), or medications.
 However, heredity, eating habits, and lifestyle usually dictate your weight.